sovity/dataspace-portal/docs/product/user-documentation/Application Roles.md

 3. Select a user's profile of the user that shall become a Service Partner Admin.
 4. Edit the application role and change it to Service Partner Admin.
 5. Result: An additional Service Partner Admin has been created.

+---
+{% hint style="info" %} We are in the process of changing this Application Role.
+Information may be out of date and does not affect your current DSPortal. {% endhint %}

 ## Application role: Operator Admin